MJoergen/nexys4ddr/beta/log.md

 Added a multiplier unit in the ALU and instantiated the CPU.
 Currently, it doesn't meet timing, but with a WNS of arund -9 ns, it should be able to clock at 50 MHz.
 So I need to set up a clock divider.

+# 2017-12-03
+I've disabled timing checks to and from the VGA module, because they are not relevant.
+Now the design meets timing, but this doesn't prove much so far.
+I still need to implement the entire CPU, in order for timing checks to become meaningfull.